 user is created with the minimal set of

 privileges needed for CSV import/export operations.
-You have the option to
+You can

 cloudsqlimportexport